galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-get.md

 ### View tests results in summary format

 This is the default format.
-Use this format to get a quick, high-level update on the status of a test run.
+Use this format to get a quick, high-level update on the status of a test run or runs.
 Returned information includes details about time the test was submitted, run name, status, result, and test name.
 This format is especially useful if a query returns a large number of results.

-The following example command returns test status in a summary format:
+The following example command returns test status in a summary format for tests that ran between two weeks ago and one week ago:

 ```
 galasactl runs get --bootstrap http://example.com:30960/boostrap --age 2w:1w